iPhone X goes on sale around the world

 iPhone sales grew 3% in the most recent quarter, with 46.7 million iPhones sold in the three-month period ending September 30.
 The company said it expects sales for the upcoming holiday quarter to hit between $84 billion and $87 billion.

--- CNNMoney's Seth Fiegerman contributed to this report
+-- Seth Fiegerman and Kinnie Li contributed to this report